-The SDV of a system is difficult to analyse directly, even for single server systems implementing well known policies.
-As such, to examine the effects of policy choice on SDV, and in turn system fairness, we rely on simulation.
-All simulations are of M/G/1 queues, where we varied the system's service time distribution, policy, and load, using basic Matlab libraries.
 To grant the reader a comprehensive understanding of the simulation results, for each service time distribution we present the expected response time, response time variance, expected slowdown, and slowdown variance.
-It is worth noting that the y-axis on the graphs corresponding to variance and/or slowdown are logarithmic.
+It is worth noting that the y-axes on the graphs corresponding to slowdown/response time variance are logarithmic.
 One may also note the exclusion of the aforementioned SQF metric from our experiments.
 We would conjecture that SDV fairness results would be comparable to those of SQF for low variance distributions, while for high variance distributions, SQF is problematic (as discussed in Section 2).
 Therefore, we narrow our discussion to a focused comparison of SDV to ESD.
 While not written under the intent of public use, all source code can be found at [1].
+Moreover, as mentioned in Section 1, we chose to limit our discussion and simulations to black-box metrics.